JoeDareZone/study-challenges-poc/README.md

 ## Study Challenges PoC

-This repository contains a proof-of-concept for the Study Challenges feature design.
-The feature aims to boost user retention by turning daily study sessions into a structured, gamified, and habit-forming experience
+This repository contains a proof-of-concept for the Study Challenges flashcard app.
+It's designed to support school-aged children with exam preparation by making studying more engaging and effective through interactive challenges.

 ## Features